Filter policy constraints in Amazon SNS - Amazon Simple Notification Service

 Policy constraints for payload-based filtering

 • Amazon SNS accepts a nested filter policy for payload-based filtering.
-Calculate the total combination by multiplying the number of nested keys with the values in each array.
+To calculate the total combination of values in the filter policy, multiply the number of values in each nested array.

 { "key_a": { "key_b": { "key_c": ["value_one", "value_two", "value_three", "value_four"] } }, "key_d": { "key_e": ["value_one", "value_two", "value_three"] } }